jmettraux/aac_magic/src/_descriptions_in.md

 Weaves a thread fence into a hut shape.

-The hut has (1d8 + caster magic skill) * WP hit points.
+The hut has (1d8 + caster magic skill) * CP hit points.
 As long as the hut has HPs it protectes completely its content.

-By paying 1 WP (and an instant action), the caster adds (1d8 + caster magic skill) HPs to the hut.
+By paying 1 CP (and an instant action), the caster adds (1d8 + caster magic skill) HPs to the hut.

 ## Turquoise Arrow